httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Which Requirements to Implement

-This section helps guide implementors in determining which requirements and syntax they should implement.
+This section helps guide implementers in determining which requirements and syntax they should implement.
 Choosing the wrong set of requirements could result in a lack of compatibility with other cookie implementations.

-It's important to note that being compatible means different things depending on the implementor's goals.
+It's important to note that being compatible means different things depending on the implementer's goals.
 These differences have built up over time due to both intentional and unintentional spec changes, spec interpretations, and historical implementation differences.

 ### Cookie Producing Implementations

-An implementor should choose {{sane-profile}} whenever cookies are created and will be sent to a user agent, such as a web browser.
+An implementer should choose {{sane-profile}} whenever cookies are created and will be sent to a user agent, such as a web browser.
 These implementations are frequently referred to as Servers by the spec but that term includes anything which primarily produces cookies.
 Some potential examples:

 * Server applications hosting a website

-* Programming languages or software frameworks that supports cookies
+* Programming languages or software frameworks that support cookies

 * Website add-ons, such as a business management suite